IsuraManchanayake/munch-compiler/DIARY.md

 # Diary

+## 06 September 2018 3 AM

+- local declarations are added (ast, printing, parsing and not resolving)
+- local entity resolving is started
+- resolving statements of function blocks is added (tests yet to be run)

 ## 04 September 2018 2 AM

 - array and struct initializers with specific names and indices are added (ast, printing, parsing and resolving)